-Overall, short-term economic prospects have improved slightly since the previous forecast and medium-term slowing of the economy is still expected.
+Overall, short-term economic prospects have improved slightly since the previous forecast, largely as a result of a stronger labor market and resilient consumer spending.
 A deep or protracted recession is still not currently expected.
-The strength of the labor market and high wages and salaries will help buoy the US and Colorado economies through the anticipated slowdown next year.
+The strength of the labor market is expected to buoy the economy through the anticipated slowdown that is expected to begin toward the end of 2023.